 Using WordPress, you can also add a complex blog to your site, change your permalink settings, create and manage navigation menus, and use categories and tags to organize your content right in your dashboard.

-The similarities between the experience of optimizing your site on WordPress and CMS Hub end here, however.
+I found that the similarities between the experience of optimizing your site on WordPress and Content Hub end here, however.

 For example, you can install the Yoast SEO plugin to help you with on-page SEO.
 Offering a free and premium version, this plugin will provide suggestions for creating readable text, using your keywords, optimizing your meta descriptions and image alt text, and adding internal links.